josefkarasek/docker101/README.md

-# Docker 101
+# Docker 101 - DevConf.cz 2016
-## Presentation
-Slides for this workshop are available [online](http://redhat.slides.com/jkarasek/docker101/fullscreen?token=V6ismABL) now!
+At the workshop all atendees will be given a USB stick with Fedora Live image, that will contain all necessary binaries, so no preparation for the workshop required.
+That said, having Docker installed localy will be beneficial for your own experiments once the workshop ends.
 ## Installation
 This tutorial guides you through installation of Docker.
-It doesn't try to second the official docs.
-If you happen to miss some information, you'll most likely find it [here](http://docs.docker.com/).
+However, it does not second the official documentation.
+If you happen to miss some information, you'll most likely find it [there](http://docs.docker.com/).
 ### Linux Users
-Docker runs on recent Linux machines natively, so you only need to install Docker package and start docker engine.
-Search your repositories for Docker package.
+Docker runs on recent Linux machines natively, so you only need to install Docker package and start docker daemon.
+A good practice is to install package from your distro repository, just search for Docker package.
 Example installation for Fedora:
 ```
 # sudo dnf install docker
 ```